 Chinese visa information

-- Your passport should be valid for at least 6 months from the date of your visa application.
+If you are a UK passport holder visiting China, your passport should be valid for at least 6 months from the date of your visa application.
 If you have less than 6 months’ validity on your passport, but still have a valid visa, you should be able to enter China for the duration of that visa.